pymc-devs/pymc-examples/examples/case_studies/battery.myst.md

 ax.set_ylabel("Cost (£)");
 ```

-So far we've imported our raw data, calculated a number important quantities from that, and calcalated the financial costs of the current strategy.
+So far we've imported our raw data, calculated a number important quantities from that, and calculated the financial costs of the current strategy.
 Importantly, this data is from the past and we have less than a year's worth of data.

 +++

 ## Forecasting cost of the status quo into the future

-Let's use our historical data to forecaset both the energy demand and the PV generation into the future.
+Let's use our historical data to forecast both the energy demand and the PV generation into the future.
 We can then use these forecasts to calculate the costs of the status quo into the future.

++++

+**TODO: normalise the data to get in units of kWhr/day.**

 ```{code-cell} ipython3
 fig, ax = plt.subplots()